Imagine what it would feel like if a part of your body started rotting from the inside out?

 Repeat this process 2 to 3 times a day for at least one week, but ideally two.

-If you’ve tried any or some of the above remedies to no avail OR if the tail rot is severe, then you will need to take your pet to a respectable reptile veterinarian.
+Now, if you’ve tried If you’ve tried the above remedy to no avail OR if the tail rot is severe, then you will need to take your pet to a respectable reptile veterinarian.

-Many of the antibiotics can be quite harsh on your bearded dragon’s delicate internal organs, such as their kidneys.
+Now, it should be noted that while an “antibiotics only” approach is ideal, antibiotics can still be quite harsh on your bearded dragon’s delicate internal organs, such as their kidneys.

-Because of this, it is recommended you ask your vet first about the possibility of running a test or two to determine what the actual source of the infection is, rather than just load your beardie up with an antibiotic that might not even work.
+Because of this, it is recommended you ask your vet FIRST about the possibility of running a test or two to determine what the actual source of the infection is,

 Once your vet has determined the cause of the infection and prescribed the medication, make sure your bearded dragon stays hydrated as this will help keep their kidneys better process the strong medication.

-In addition to this, it is advisable to offer a probiotic if your dragon suffers from a repressed appetite after or during treatment.
+In addition to this, it is advisable to offer an immunity booster as well.
+This can help if your dragon suffers from a repressed appetite after or during treatment.

 Although the thought of such a small, delicate creature undergoing surgery is by no means comforting, often times surgery is the only cure for your bearded dragon’s tail rot.